derickschaefer/static-cache-wrangler/readme.txt

 1. Enable static site generation using the toggle in the sidebar.
 2. As users browse your site normally, each page visit creates a static HTML file.
-3. Assets (CSS, JS, images, fonts) are automatically downloaded and localized.
+3. Assets (CSS, JS, images, fonts) are automatically are queued and asyncronously downloaded and localized.
 4. Processing happens in the background and can be paused anytime.
 5. Download the complete static site as a ZIP file.
 6. Extract and open `index.html` in any browser — it works completely offline.